Rahisha-rp/-eeg_motor_movement_imagery_dataset/README.md

 CSP is effective for extracting discriminative features from EEG.

 3-class classification is harder due to the added complexity of rest condition.

+Key Findings
+LDA performs best for both 2-class and 3-class problems.

+CSP is effective for extracting discriminative features from EEG.

+3-class classification is harder due to the added complexity of rest condition.

+How to Run the Code
+Install dependencies:

+bash
+pip install mne numpy matplotlib scikit-learn pandas

+Download the dataset (automatically done in the script):

+python
+from mne.datasets import eegbci eegbci.load_data(subjects=[1], runs=[4, 8, 12], path='./data')
+Run the script:

+bash
+python eeg_motor_movement_imagery_dataset.py